sh-jj/paper-list/Learning with Unknown Classes/readme.md

 ## With Extended Class
 _Unlabeled data contains multiple potential target classes that are not present in the labeled training set._
 _Compared with 'Learning with Abnormal Class', the instances belonging to potential target classes may not rare._
-_Compared with 'Learning with Emerging Class', there may be multiple potential classes at the same time, which requires us to distinguish these instances belonging to new classes._
+_Compared with 'Learning with Emerging Class', there always be multiple potential classes at the same time, which requires us to distinguish these instances belonging to new classes._

 ### Metric-based
 * [Semi-Supervised Class Discovery](https://arxiv.org/abs/2002.03480).